EremusOne/ESPectrum/README.md

 - PS2 Driver from Fabrizio di Vittorio for his [FabGL library](https://github.com/fdivitto/FabGL).
 - [Paul Farrow](http://www.fruitcake.plus.com/index.html) for his kind permission to include his amazing ZX81+ IF2 ROM.
 - Azesmbog for testing and providing very valuable info to make the emu more precise.
-- David Carrión for hardware and ZX keyboard code.
+- David Carrión for hardware and ZX keyboard code and creating the [DB9_2_Keyboard](https://github.com/dacarsoft/DB9_2_Keyboard) firmware.
 - ZjoyKiLer for his testing, code and ideas.
 - [Ackerman](https://github.com/rpsubc8/ESP32TinyZXSpectrum) for his code and ideas.
 - [Mark Woodmass](https://specemu.zxe.io) and [Juan Carlos González Amestoy](https://www.retrovirtualmachine.org) for his excellent emulators and his help with wd1793 emulation and many other things.